Active Release Techniques

 Every ART session is actually a combination of examination and treatment.
 The ART provider uses his or her hands to evaluate the texture, tightness and movement of muscles, fascia, tendons, ligaments and nerves.
 Abnormal tissues are treated by combining precisely directed tension with very specific patient movements.

 These treatment protocols - over 500 specific moves - are unique to ART.
 They allow providers to identify and correct the specific problems that are affecting each individual patient.
-ART is not a cookie-cutter approach.
+ART is not a general treatment, it is specific to the client or patients problem.
+Clinic owner Guy is 1 of only 2 clinicians to become fully certified in Scotland to do Active Release and since certifying has also added the Advanced course in Long nerve tract release qualification.